sensu/sensu-docs/content/sensu-go/5.0/reference/backend.md

 - [Mutators reference documentation][10]
 - [Handlers reference documentation][11]

+### Check scheduling

+The backend is responsible for storing check definitions and scheduling check requests.
+Check scheduling is subscription-based; the backend sends check requests to subscriptions where they're picked up by subscribing agents.

+For information about creating and managing checks, see:

+- [Guide to monitoring server resources with checks][3]
+- [Guide to collecting metrics with checks][4]
+- [Checks reference documentation][5]

 ## Operation

+_NOTE: Commands in this section may require administrative privileges._

 ### Starting the service
 Use the `sensu-backend` tool to start the backend and apply configuration flags.